Page-bottom layout change on the way. Details here.

 - Inverted several times in the opening theme for Jackie Chan Adventures.

 - This happens to Lucky Piquel in Bonkers, which is a curious case as he was already animated but he changes from a realistic looking Disney human into a miniscule comedic looking toon.
 Much to his dismay given his attitude to toon shenanigans being less than a glowing one.

-- The opening of The Completely Mental Misadventures Of Ed Grimley has a live-action Ed (in pixilated stop-motion animation) getting out of bed and putting on a cartoon Ed Grimley outfit.
+- The opening of The Completely Mental Misadventures Of Ed Grimley has a live-action Ed (in pixelated stop-motion animation) getting out of bed and putting on a cartoon Ed Grimley outfit.